-International students holding a citizenship from a country where English is not the national language are required to upload one of the following documents with the Summer Program application.
+International students studying in a country where English is not the official language are required to upload one of the following documents with their Summer Program application.

-- A score report showing a minimum TOEFL examination score of 540 PBT / 207 CBT / 76 iBT, IELTS score of 6, or PTE score of 48.
+- A score report showing a minimum TOEFL examination score of 76 iBT, IELTS score of 6, or PTE score of 48.

-- Proof of recent successful study in a United States or other English speaking country institution of education.
+- Proof of recent successful full-time study in English.
 A minimum of one year and a GPA of at least 2.0.